-It is recommended that the Company file the correct percentages of 26 itself and its affiliates, participation in the pooled business.
+It is recommended that the Company file the correct percentages of itself 26 and its affiliates, participation in the pooled business.

-D. Premiums, Agents' Balances and Installments Booked But Deferred and Not Yet Due unbilled balance due to the lack of supporting documentation.
+E. Premiums, Agents' Balances and Installments Booked But Deferred and Not Yet Due unbilled balance due to the lack of supporting documentation.